Ton-O/NEEO_CoreDrivers/README.md

 If you have any change, just follow the same update-process, creating a pull-request to update the Library.
 Once the pull-request is honored, you changed driver will be available in .meta CoreLibrary.

+##WHY?
+We would like to decouple driver development and .meta development.
+Until now, every change to a driver had to wait for the creaion of a new .meta package.
+Now changes can be made on the fly, only requiring a pull-request and honoring of that request.